 Welcome to Orlando!

-Public relations professionals, educators, and graduate students are invited to submit competitive abstracts for paper presentations at the premier public relations research conference, the 23rd International Public Relations Research Conference (IPRRC), to be held March 5-7, 2020, in Orlando, Florida, USA.
-This year’s theme focuses on “Connecting Theory and Research with Public Relations Practice.”
+Public relations professionals, educators, and graduate students are invited to submit competitive abstracts for paper presentations at the premier public relations research conference, the 24th International Public Relations Research Conference (IPRRC), to be held March 4-6, 2021 as a virtual conference.
+This year’s theme focuses on “Contributing at the top and throughout an organization: Research and Strategies that advance our understanding of public relations.”
 This conference attempts to integrate academic insights and professional practices, so authors are recommended to address their studies’ practical implications in the abstracts submitted.

 To complete the abstract submission, please see the submission guidelines for more information.